On Prophecy and the Existence of Free Will

 "Since what may be known about God is plain to them, because God has made it plain to them.
 For since the creation of the world God's invisible qualities - his eternal power and divine nature - have been clearly seen, being understood from what has been made, so that men are without excuse."
 (Ro 1:19-20)

 In salvation all are given the same stimuli leading us to God and Christ.
-But in specific situations where God wants to bring about certain events in history, the stimuli is such that it does not affect the eternal destiny of the recipient but does cause the recipient to choose or act in a way that brings about the desired event in history.
+But in specific situations where God wants to bring about certain events in history, the stimuli is such that it does not affect the eternal destiny of the recipient but does cause the recipient to choose or act in a way that brings about the desired event.
 Joseph's brothers' not killing him but selling him to the caravan of Ishmaelites is an example of this (Ge 37:26...).
 It was God's will that he be brought to Egypt to save his people from famine.
 But here we must also acknowledge the interplay of the enemy of our souls, the devil, who presents stimuli designed to bring about decisions for his purposes.
 For Joseph said to his brothers, "You intended to harm me but God intended it for good."
 (Ge 50:20)

 We see in the battle for our souls, God drawing us by the display of His mighty works and the spark of His moral law working within our hearts; and opposing Him, Satan, stimulating our pride to reject His wonders as the result of natural processes, as evolution and natural selection which has nothing to do with a God.